SaraRafi/pdsnd_github/README.md

         - counts of each gender (only available for NYC and Chicago)
         - earliest, most recent, most common year of birth (only available for NYC and Chicago)

+## The Dataset
+The dataset consists of randomly selected data for the first six months of 2017 are provided for three cities: Chicago, Washington and New York City.
+All three of the data files contain the same core six (6) columns:

+- Start Time (e.g., 2017-01-01 00:07:57)
+- End Time (e.g., 2017-01-01 00:20:53)
+- Trip Duration (in seconds - e.g., 776)
+- Start Station (e.g., Broadway & Barry Ave)
+- End Station (e.g., Sedgwick St & North Ave)
+- User Type (Subscriber or Customer)

+The Chicago and New York City files also have the following two columns:

+- Gender
+- Birth Year

 ### Files used
 Files used: